D o you want to learn all about sponsored content? And how to use it to monetize your blog?

 So, if you’d like to attract sponsors to your blog, here are a few things they look for:

-• Social Media Following: Likewise, your blog’s social media accounts should have a healthy following of engaged people.
-As the blog owner, you should be participating in the conversations people have with your blog and brand, encouraging people to continue talking.
+- Social Media Following: Likewise, your blog’s social media accounts should have a healthy following of engaged people.
+As the blog owner, you should participate in people’s conversations about your blog and branded content and encourage them to continue talking.

 Which brings us to the point most blog owners want to know: how much do blog sponsors pay?